 10 things to know about the launch of the new EU border system

-After several delays, the new EU border management system will be launched in autumn, Belgium’s Minister of Interior Annelies Verlinden confirmed after the meeting of EU home affairs ministers on Thursday.
+After several delays, the new EU border management system will be launched on 10 November, EU Home Affairs Commissioner Ylva Johansson confirmed on 16 August.

 The EU Entry/Exit System (EES) will register in an EU-wide database information about non-EU citizens travelling for short stays to the Schengen area, the border-free zone including 29 European countries.
 The system was designed to ensure that visitors do not overstay their visa limit or the 90 days in a 180-day period allowed for visa-exempt citizens.

 How will the EES work in practice and who will be affected?
-This is what we know so far.
+Here are 10 things to know.

 1. No more stamping of passports